epinowcast/epinowcast/README.md

   instructions](#Installation)).
 Documentation for the development version (corresponding to the `main` branch on GitHub) [is also available](https://package.epinowcast.org/dev/).
 - [Package Vignettes](https://package.epinowcast.org/articles): These
-  provide tutorials, focused discussions of particular aspects, or demonstrate case studies.
-The [Getting Started with Epinowcast:
+  provide tutorials and case studies, focused discussions of particular aspects, or demonstrate case studies.
+The [Getting Started with
+  Epinowcast:
   Nowcasting](https://package.epinowcast.org/articles/getting-started-part-1)
   is a good place to start.
 - [Organisation website](https://www.epinowcast.org/): This includes
   links to our other resources as well as guest posts from community members and schedules for any related seminars being run by community members.
 - [Directory of example
   scripts](https://github.com/epinowcast/epinowcast/tree/main/inst/examples):
   Not as fleshed out as our complete case studies these scripts are used during package development and each showcase a subset of package functionality.
 Often newly introduced features will be explored here before surfacing in other areas of our documentation.
 - [Community forum](https://community.epinowcast.org/): Our community
   forum is where development of methods and tools is discussed, along with related research from our members and discussions between users.